- Life & Money

 Generally, lower risk investment options offer more safety but less growth potential, while higher risk options offer more growth potential but are more volatile.
 Many plans also offer target-date funds, which can be a more hands-off way to manage your investments.
 These funds adjust your investments and risk over time based on your target retirement date.

 While there are ways to use funds in your 401(k) prior to retirement, you typically won’t be able to access them without paying penalties and fees until you reach age 59 ½.
 After that, you can begin to take distributions from your 401(k) without owing penalties.
 You will, however, owe tax when you withdraw your funds.
-And once you turn 72, you must take required minimum distributions (RMDs).
+And once you turn 73, you must take required minimum distributions (RMDs).
+In 2033, RMDs will start once you’re 75.

 Take the next step